Advice from a Goddess: Carol Rotko, Mindfulness Instructor + Clinical Psychologist

 Mindfulness is a rather new concept to me.
-Earlier this year I knew I need a change, but I didn't know exactly what kind of change I needed.
+Earlier this year, I knew I need a change, but I didn't know what kind of exact change I needed.
 Through a series of in-my-face signs, I ended up signing up for a MAPS1 (Mindful Awareness Practices) for Daily Living class through the UCLA Mindful Awareness Research Center (MARC).

-That's when I got the pleasure to meet Carol.
-Carol was our gentle, but fearless leader and an honest joy to learn from.
+That's when I got the pleasure of meeting Carol.
+Carol was our gentle but fearless leader and an honest joy to learn from.

 For six sessions, we would collectively meditate, discuss different concepts of mindfulness, and talk through our experiences in trying to make positive changes in our lives.

 I knew Carol would be the perfect Goddess to reach out to about mindfulness.
 Her teachings were always very relatable and easy to digest.
-Plus she has a wealth of knowledge to share!
-Not only is she a MARC UCLA Certified Mindfulness Facilitator she is also a Clinical Psychologist and Wellness Coach!
+Plus, she has a wealth of knowledge to share!
+Not only is she a MARC UCLA Certified Mindfulness Facilitator, but she is also a Clinical Psychologist and Wellness Coach!

 So without further ado...
 Here is some sage goddess advice from Carol -